“Little Emperor Syndrome” And Abortion

 The family dynamic of the country has been profoundly skewed by abortion and birth control.

-This is just one more reason how abortion can harm society.
+This is just one more way in which abortion can harm society.

 ———————-